pookdeveloper/OneDark-Pro/README.md

 - vsce package

 - Select Extensions (Ctrl + Shift + X)
-- Open “More Action” menu(ellipsis on the top) and click “Install from VSIX…”
+- Open Install theme, “More Action” menu(ellipsis on the top) and click “Install from VSIX…”
 - Locate VSIX file and select
 - Reload VSCode